k-nut/website/speaking.md

     language: DE
     slides: /static/Die-Welt-der-offenen-Daten.pdf
     description: >
-      The *Think Big Data Camp* was an event aimed at people between the ages of 15 and 25 that wanted to get into programming and build tools realted to "big data".
+      The *Think Big Data Camp* was an event aimed at people between the ages of 15 and 25 that wanted to get into programming and build tools related to "big data".
 My part was introducing them to the concept of open data (with the three pillars of government provided data, company provided data and data that has been gathered by the community) and the work that we do in the Code For Germany community.
       I presented some practical examples
       of datasets and tools that people have successfully built with open data to solve actual problems and improve their communities.
   - title: "Paper Presentation: MENACE - Machine learning with matchboxes"
     date: 2018-02-01